• Skip to main content

 What is clinical supervision for therapists?

 This kind of therapist training provides a safe place to reveal your clinical doubts, struggles, or questions about your work.
 In our meetings, we’ll carefully go over the specifics of your client sessions.
 I’ll help you clarify what’s going on in your therapeutic relationships from moment to moment.
-There may be various things you’re unsure of.
+Additionally, there may be various things you’re unsure of.
 Clinical supervision helps you to develop more certainty about the client’s communications and how to best intervene.

 For example, as a part of some difficult and complicated patient treatments, you might feel your therapeutic work has stalled.
 Or even have doubts about whether you can help a particular patient.
 These are troubling therapeutic events.
 As a result, another pair of supervisory eyes and ears can be of great help in sorting things out.
 Or, you just might feel that there is more to understand that you don’t yet have the skills to see.